-Gaborone, (pronounced ha-bo-ro-neh with an ‘h’ that sounds like you are clearing your throat, although called the not-so-melodic “Gabz” by most ex-pats and many Batswana), is a small city of about 200,000 people and an unknown number of cattle and goats, named after the chief who donated the land.
+Gaborone, (pronounced ha-bo-ro-neh with an ‘h’ that sounds like you are clearing your throat, although called the not-so-melodic “Gabz” by most ex-pats and many Batswana), a small city of about 250,000 people and an unknown number of cattle and goats, is named after the chief who donated the land.

 The city was built from a small railway stop in preparation for Botswana’s independence in 1966, so it essentially grew out of the desert.
 Gaborone has its own kind of beauty that is most apparent at sunrise and sunset when the sun’s colours are at their best, though it appears somewhat washed out about midday, especially under the summer sun.
 When I lived here in the late 1970s, the city was in a semi-circle on the eastern side of the Lobatse-Francistown road, but now it is a sprawling metropolis with four-land highways and robots and numerous sub-divisions with construction happening everywhere.